French Environment and Energy Management Agency ADEME

 R. Fragoso graduated in Civil Engineering at IST (1998-2002) and obtained a post graduate degree in Planning and Sustainable Construction from the Universidade Lusíada de Lisboa in 2005 as well as one in Building Acoustics from the Faculty of Engineering of Universidade Católica Portuguesa in 2009.
 Since 2008, he has been an Energy Expert of the National Energy Performance Certification System.
 Working in ADENE since 2010, until 2012 he has been an Energy Performance Certification (EPC) System Quality Assessment Auditor, mainly dealing with the monitoring and supervision of the system as well as with the implementation and monitoring of a dedicated software for the verification of calculation methods.
 Currently, he is Head of the Buildings Department and manager of the Buildings Energy Certification System.
 He has also been coordinating ADENE’s participation in several European and International projects (IEE – CA-EPBD, IEE – Resquest2Action, IEA EBC – Annex 56, etc.), and he has served as EnR Buildings Working Group Chair.

 I. Mendes graduated in Energy and Environmental Engineering from the Faculty of Sciences of the University of Lisbon.
-Currently working at ADENE´s Institutional and International Relations Department, she deals mainly with energy efficiency projects in cooperation with National and European energy agencies.
+Currently working in the Institutional and International Relations Department at ADENE, she deals mainly with energy efficiency projects in cooperation with National and European energy agencies.
 Inês has also experience working in the services sector, namely in the maintenance of technical installations for the industry and tertiary sectors.

 L. Silva graduated in Mining Engineering from the Technical University of Lisbon, where he also obtained his postgraduate degree in Energy Policy, Planning and Economics and Business Management.
 He joined ADENE in 1992 and is currently Head of the Institutional and International Affairs Department, where he takes care of all the activities related to European and national projects, aiming at promoting energy efficiency and best practices.
 Luís has experience working in various projects on dissemination, outreach and network management activities (e.g., OPET), as well as initiatives aimed at implementing the Portuguese NEEAP, including programmes to increase the use of solar thermal systems in buildings (IP-AQSpP, MST 2009) and to improve energy efficiency in the public administration sector (Eco.AP).
 Luís is also ADENE’s representative for the European (EnR) and Mediterranean (MEDENER) networks of national energy agencies as well as member of management bodies of many Portuguese local and regional energy agencies, on behalf of ADENE.